alvinveroy/alvinveroy/ReadMe.md

 I became a store clerk, an amusement ride operator, a restaurant dishwasher, a line cook, and eventually, a restaurant manager.
 Through this journey, I was finally able to afford the medication I needed.
 It was also during this journey that I met Dr. David Wright.
 He had a Ph.D. in psychology and was starting a biomechanics startup.
 I was intrigued, so I decided to get involved.

 In my free time, I joined several new tech startups as an IT contractor, offering my skills and solutions.
 I enjoyed the challenge of learning new technology and coming up with creative solutions.

+## A Cryptocurrency Rollercoaster Ride: An Exciting Journey Through the World of Blockchain and Initial Coin Offerings!

+It all started in 2012 when I tried to mine Bitcoin on my spare laptop.
+Like many others, I was fascinated by the potential of this revolutionary technology, and I decided to start mining for Bitcoin and Litecoin.
+During my early days in the crypto world, I wanted to make a difference by forking Litecoin and creating my own Initial Coin Offering (ICO).

+So, in 2017 I decided to take a leap of faith and return to the Philippines to become "the prime mover of blockchain technology."
+Full of ambition and enthusiasm, I was confident that with my knowledge, experience, and passion for blockchain technology, I could help put the Philippines on the map as an early adopter of cryptocurrency.

+I got to work on developing a startup - but soon found out that things could be more complex.
+Every country has different values, regulations, and cultures, which posed a challenge when bringing my vision to life.
+Furthermore, I was greatly hindered by the fact that most people around me didn't truly understand blockchain technology or its potential applications - making it difficult to negotiate partnerships or build meaningful collaborations.

+Despite these challenges, I persevered, learning as much as possible about how blockchain technology works in different countries.
+As time passed, it became apparent that the Silicon Valley-style tech startup would not work in the Philippines.
+So eventually, after several months of development work on my startup project, I realized that it wouldn't be possible to make an impact in this way.

+I'm grateful for what this roller coaster journey taught me about blockchain technology - particularly lessons about how countries approach its development.
+This experience also gave me a greater understanding of the importance of solid networks to succeed in any venture, which has been invaluable since then!